- About cookies

 3.2 The names of the cookies that we use on our website, and the purposes for which they are used, are set out below:

 (a) we use LANG to remember the user’s selected language version of a website. _ga to register a unique ID that is used to generate statistical data on how the visitor uses the website. _gat to throttle request rate by Google Analytics. _gid to register a unique ID that is used to generate statistical data on how a visitor uses the website.
-COLLECT to send data to Google Analytics about a visitors behaviour and device.
+COLLECT to send data to Google Analytics about a visitors behavior and device.
 Four UNCLASSIFIED cookies that we are in the process of classifying.
 Unclassified cookies are cookies that we are in the process of classifying, together with the provider of the individual cookie.

 - Analytics cookies